rust-lang/blog.rust-lang.org/content/inside-rust/crates-io-svelte-public-testing.md

 If testing goes well, we'll switch the Svelte app to the default in the coming weeks, and we're looking forward to what we can build on top of it from there.

-Finally, a big thank you to [@eth3lbert](https://github.com/eth3lbert) from the crates.io team for reviewing the bulk of the migration pull requests, and to the [Svelte team](https://svelte.dev) for building such an enjoyable web framework.
+We want to thank the [Ember.js team](https://emberjs.com/teams/) for a framework that served crates.io well for many years, and the [Svelte team](https://svelte.dev) for making the transition to something new so enjoyable.
+A big thank you also to [@eth3lbert](https://github.com/eth3lbert) from the crates.io team for reviewing the bulk of the migration pull requests.